-Macedonia, Albania: EBRD key financier for new East-West electricity interconnection Macedonia-Albania30.
-September 2015. / SEE Energy News
+Macedonia, Albania: EBRD key financier for new East-West electricity interconnection Macedonia-Albania, SEE Energy News

 EBRD continues financing support of SEE/West Balkans PECI projects which will connect East-West corridors and increase their cross border capacity reaching toward Italian-West Balkans connection of TERNA submarine cable with Montenegro.
 TERNA is co-owner of Montenegro TSO company CGES.